Heatwave conditions and thunderstorm risk for parts of UK

 Andy Page, Chief Meteorologist at the Met Office, said: "There is potential for some intense thunderstorms on Saturday which could see large rainfall totals in a short space of time, which can cause flash flooding, as well as lightning and large hail.

 "However, there are a lot of factors that have to come together to set off this situation, so it remains a risk rather than a certainty at the moment.
-Our meteorologists will be monitoring this around-the-clock as the situation develops and we encourage everyone to stay up-to-date with the latest picture through our forecasts and warnings."
+Our meteorologists will be monitoring this around-the-clock as the situation develops and we encourage everyone to stay up-to-date with the latest picture through our UK forecast and Severe weather warnings."